 9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

-There has been written records of herbal medicine usages dating back to 5,000 years ago in ancient China, but there have also been archeological studies tying herbal medicine practices as far back as 60,000 years ago in ancient Iraq.
-In this blog post, we will provide you with 9 medicinal herbs (out of 70+) that are a stable for your beginner herbal medicine cabinet.
+There has been written records of herbal medicine usages dating back to 5,000 years ago in ancient China, yet there have also been archeological studies tying herbal medicine practices as far back as 60,000 years ago in ancient Iraq.
+In this blog post, we will offer 9 medicinal herbs that are a staple for your beginner herbal medicine cabinet.

 This information does not discredit western medicine, and you should always consult with medical professionals when seeking medical advice.

-If you’re feeling a bit under the weather, check out our tribe’s healing tea recipe below.
+If you’re feeling a bit under the weather, we welcome you to check out our healing tea recipe below.

 1. Lavender